Professional wrestling tag team match types: Captain's fall match

 A captain's fall match is a match where two teams of multiple competitors compete in an elimination match and captains are assigned to both teams.
 The purpose of the match is to score a fall over the captain to get the win.
 Eliminations may occur until the captain is pinned or forced to submit and the team loses if a captain is pinned or forced to submit.

 Mixed matches

 Intergender tag team match

 This tag-team match features mixed-sex teams.
 It differs from a mixed tag team match in that wrestler of different genders may face each other.
 Six-person intergender tag team matches are also common, popularized in the early 2000s by Team Xtreme.

+Relevos Atómicos de Locura

+An eight-person tag team match whose teams consist of one male luchador, one female luchadora, one Exótico, and one Mini-Estrella.
+Typically contested in AAA as an opener to its major events.

 Mixed tag team match

-This type of match features either mixed-sex or mixed-size (midgets with a normal-sized wrestler).
-Each wrestler is designated by category, which are male or female with mixed-sex teams and normal or midget with mixed-size teams.
+This type of match features teams of either mixed sex or mixed size (a midget wrestler with a non-midget wrestler).
+Each wrestler is designated by category: male or female in mixed-sex matches, or midget or non-midget in mixed-size matches.
 Only wrestlers in the same category may be in the ring at the same time.
 For example, if a woman tags her male partner, both women leave the ring and both men enter.
-If a midget tags his normal-size partner, both midgets leave the ring and both normal-size wrestlers enter.
+If a midget wrestler tags their non-midget partner, both midget wrestlers leave the ring and both non-midget wrestlers enter.